 For example, finding a better way to manufacturer a car means that production time reduces and output increases.
 Excessive motion is the biggest cause of time wastage.
 Completing a task in ten steps, when seven could have easily accomplished the same results means that a worker is wasting a lot of resources.

-With proper implementation time-motion study allows you to improve processes and optimisation of performance.
+Proper implementation time-motion study allows you to improve processes and optimisation of performance.
 Better working methods boost efficiency and decrease fatigue in workers.
-Effectiveness not just about how hard you work, but how smart.
+Effectiveness is not just about how hard you work, but how smart.

 Time-motion theory enhances resource planning and allocation.
 When you know how much time and movements particular tasks require, you can apportion the necessary resources.
 Decreased costs is another advantage.
 The better you plan resources and the more work the staff accomplishes, the higher the cost savings.
 Remember to measure how much time workers save after implementing changes.

-Once you grasp how time and motion study fits into everyday operations, you can use the theory to get the most out of employees.
+Once you grasp how time and motion study fits into everyday operations, you can use the time and motion study theory to get the most out of employees.

 Business processes are important because they are a step by step guide that describes how things are done the best possible way and makes it easier to focus on improving business processes.

 It’s your step-by-step plan for achieving your business goals.

 Business process management is just like a recipe.
 It includes all the vital ingredients, along with a set of instructions to take your important business activities from start to finish, successfully and on-time.
 But instead of a delicious chocolate cake at the end (unless you’re a bakery owner, of course), your finish line could be a product ordered and shipped to a satisfied customer.